 Income Tax, PAYG Instalments, and Business Expenses

-The ATO’s PAYG instalment system addresses this by requiring freelancers whose income exceeds a threshold to pre-pay their expected income tax liability in quarterly instalments, calculated based on their previous year’s income or on an estimate of the current year’s income.
-This system prevents the end-of-year shock but requires the freelancer to manage their cash flow with the quarterly instalment dates in mind.
+The ATO’s PAYG instalment system addresses this directly.
+It requires freelancers whose income exceeds a threshold to pre-pay their expected tax liability quarterly.
+The ATO calculates instalments based on the previous year’s income or a current year estimate.
+Freelancers must manage their cash flow with quarterly instalment dates in mind.

-Business expenses are the significant tax advantage that freelancing provides over employment.
-Freelancers can claim a tax deduction for genuine business expenses that are incurred in earning their assessable income.
-Common deductible categories for Australian freelancers include: home office expenses claimed at the ATO’s current fixed rate per hour of business use, or on an actual cost basis; equipment and technology including computers, monitors, software subscriptions, and professional tools used for the business; professional development including courses, certifications, and industry publications directly related to the business; professional services fees including accounting, bookkeeping, and legal advice; professional indemnity and business insurance premiums; marketing expenses including website costs, advertising, and professional profile subscriptions; and professional association membership fees.
+Business expenses represent the significant tax advantage freelancing offers over employment.
+Freelancers can claim deductions for genuine business expenses incurred in earning assessable income.
+Common deductible categories include home office expenses at the ATO’s fixed rate per hour of business use.
+Equipment and technology such as computers, monitors, software subscriptions, and professional tools are also deductible.
+Professional development courses, certifications, and industry publications qualify too.
+Accounting, bookkeeping, and legal advice fees are claimable.
+Professional indemnity and business insurance premiums, marketing expenses, website costs, and professional association memberships round out the key categories.

-Using accounting software from the outset is one of the most important practical decisions a new freelancer can make.
-Xero and MYOB are the dominant platforms for Australian small businesses and freelancers, and both are well-supported by Australian accountants and bookkeepers.
-Good record-keeping from the first invoice significantly reduces the administrative burden at tax time and the risk of errors in BAS and tax return preparation.
-Engaging a registered tax agent who specialises in self-employed clients is a worthwhile investment for most Australian freelancers, particularly in the first year when the compliance landscape is unfamiliar.
+Choosing accounting software from the outset is one of the most important decisions a new freelancer makes.
+Xero and MYOB dominate the Australian market and both enjoy strong support from local accountants and bookkeepers.
+Good record-keeping from the first invoice reduces the administrative burden at tax time significantly.
+Engaging a registered tax agent who specialises in self-employed clients delivers strong value, particularly in the first year when the compliance landscape is unfamiliar.

 Best Freelancing Platforms for Australian Professionals in 2026